-The posix_memalign() function allocates size bytes of memory such that the allocation's base address is an exact multiple of alignment, and returns the allocation in the value pointed to by memptr.
+The posix_memalign() function allocates size bytes of memory, such that the allocation base address is an exact multiple of alignment, and returns the allocation in the value pointed to by memptr.

-The requested alignment must be a power of 2 at least as large as sizeof(void ).
+The requested alignment must be a power of 2 and at least as large as sizeof(void ).
 Memory that is allocated via posix_memalign() can be used as an argument in subsequent calls to realloc() and free().

-The allocation returned by realloc() is not guaranteed to preserve the original alignment aligned_alloc void aligned_alloc (size_t alignment, size_t size)
+The allocation returned by realloc() is not guaranteed to preserve the original alignment.